 - Apologize for the negative experience, while stressing that you strive to provide exceptional service and customer satisfaction.

 - Provide an email address and/or phone number where the customer can reach you.
 Even if they do not contact you or follow up, providing this information shows that you are serious about providing dependable customer service.

 For detailed tips on responding to customer reviews, check out our guides to handling 1-star, 2-star, or 5-star ratings, which will walk you through a successful response strategy one step at a time.
 You can also explore some of Harvard’s tips for dealing with bad reviews, which we wrote about here.

-Schedule a Demo of Our Custom Review Response Service for Agencies
+Schedule a Demo of Our Custom Review Response Service for Agencies and Brands

 Ask how you and your customers can benefit by leveraging our review reply service or reputation management platform.
 To learn more about our Review Navigator or US-based team of 24-hour response scribes, contact us online or schedule a demo of our services today.